Overview of Stacks

 Access the Blockstack’s Naming System (BNS).
 The system has over 70K users that can immediately start using your application.

 Scale quickly to large, performant production systems.
-Blockstack’s Gaia storage system gives fast, scalable performance on a level comparable to Amazon S3, Google Drive, or Azure.
+Stacks’s Gaia storage system gives fast, scalable performance on a level comparable to Amazon S3, Google Drive, or Azure.

-Using Blockstack’s technology developers can start building immediately on the blockchain with the knowledge you have today.
+Using Stacks’s technology developers can start building immediately on the blockchain with the knowledge you have today.
 You won’t need to spend time or effort developing expertise in specialized languages or technologies.

 Through the 2017 Blockstack token offering, Blockstack Token LLC created the Stacks token.
 This year's hard fork is an especially exciting milestone for the ecosystem because it distributes the first Stacks tokens to existing purchasers and recipients.
 This hard fork launches the Stacks blockchain v1, and enables the following two features for the Blockstack network: